1. How is ICMT different from the other Metaphysical Schools/Colleges?

 Q. Is this program regionally accredited by a private accrediting agency in the USA?

 A. We have chosen not to be at this time.
-Regional accreditation is strictly voluntary in the USA (and very costly).
-Rather than raise the cost of our program, we have decided not to go through that process at this time.
+Regional accreditation is strictly voluntary in the USA (and a very costly process).
+Rather than raise the cost of our program, we have decided not to go through the accreditation process at this time.
 We strive to bring our students the very best education at the lowest cost possible.

-The college considers its relationship with the State of Washington Higher Education Coordinating Board and our religious exemption as sufficient.
+The college considers its relationship with the State of Washington Student Achievement Council (WSAC) and our Religious-Exemption as sufficient.

 Please note that the benefits of any new accreditations or affiliations the college may pursue in the future would be applicable to all past and future graduates.